 Go inside the worlds of art, fashion, design, and lifestyle.

-In 2001, Four Seasons San Francisco opened with 277 guest rooms and suites and 136 residential units.
-The hotel comprises 12 floors of the 42-floor building, with stunning interiors designed by Meyer Davis complemented by a spa, a pool, a fitness center, an in-house restaurant, and meeting rooms.
-And last April, the hotel completed a stunning $20 million dollar renovation.
+Four Seasons San Francisco opened in 2001 with 277 guest rooms and suites and 136 residential units.
+The hotel comprises 12 floors of the 42-floor building, with stunning interiors designed by Frank Nicholson complemented by a spa, a pool, a fitness center, an in-house restaurant, and meeting rooms.

 Whitewaller recommends: Viewing the art collection featuring Californian artists.